GSA-TTS/FAC/docs/architecture/decisions/0016-file-uploads.md

  - The placement of the file upload component needs to be confirmed or designed.
 (Check with UX/Design teams)
  - The success/failure indicator needs to be confirmed or designed.
 (Check with UX/Design teams)
  - The destination on succcessful upload needs to be confirmed or designed.
 (Check with UX/Design teams)

+## Note
+Was previously ADR 0010; renamed/renumbered when PDRs and ADRs were merged.